Our Beginnings Run Deep

 1874

-Series of earthquakes begins.
+A series of earthquakes begins.
 Centered in Bald Mountain (Rumbling Bald).
-Religious panic occurs in and around Hickory Nut Gorge.

 1880

-Jerome B. Freeman purchases 400 acres of land including Chimney Rock from the Speculation Company, for $25.
+Jerome B. Freeman purchases 400 acres of land, including Chimney Rock, from a land speculation company for $25.

 Chimney Rock Post Office opens.